ChrisPenner/ChrisPenner.github.io/site/drafts/update-monad.md

 ## Customizing the Update Monad with Monoids

 Okay!
-We've got one concrete use-case under our belts and have a pretty good understanding of how all this works!
-But I promised that the Update Monad was general!
-Let's see some cool and weird behaviour!
+We've got one concrete use-case under our belts and have a pretty good understanding of how all this works! let's see what we can tweak to make things a bit more interesting!

 Something that immediately interested me with the update monad is that there are several distinct places to tweak its behaviour without even needing to